zarzycki/betacast/README.md

 # Betacast

 **Betacast** (originally a portmanteau of "beta" and "forecast") is a software package designed to easily initialize CIME-ized modeling systems in "numerical weather prediction" mode.
-The code is capable of running in realtime or hindcast mode and possesses tools for generating balanced initial conditions and configuring the model appropriately. **Please cite the below manuscript and this repository if you use Betacast in your research.**
+The code is capable of running in realtime or hindcast mode and possesses tools for generating balanced initial conditions and configuring the model appropriately. **Please cite both the below manuscript and this repository if you use Betacast in your research.**

 [![DOI](https://zenodo.org/badge/31787694.svg)](https://zenodo.org/badge/latestdoi/31787694)